CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/add-application.md

 Follow these steps to deploy your application:

- 1. Get the git deployment url in the application information page, who looks like:
+ 1. Get the git deployment url in the application information page, which looks like:
  ``git+ssh://git@push.<zone>.clever-cloud.com/<your_app_id>.git``.

  2. In your terminal, go to your application repository.
 If you do not already track your app with git, start by typing: